PS4 Is Freezing & Behaving Weirdly | Fixed by Experts

 Error Code (CE-36329-3) shows up then PS4 freezes

 This is so obvious.
-This error usually occurs due to a physical failure of the hard drive or any other hardware.
+This error usually (not always) occurs due to a physical failure of the PS4 internal hard drive or any other hardware.
 In some cases, it can be logical error.
 If this error doesn’t happen right after you turn on PS4, the issue is hopefully easy.
-Otherwise, it might require you to change the internal hard drive or take your console to an expert.
+Otherwise, it might require you to change the PS4 internal hard drive or take your console to an expert technician.
 Just follow all tips below and see what works best for you before you make that last step.

-Note that we’ve already published a detailed guide on how to fix Error CE-36329-3, so please
+Note that we’ve already published a detailed guide on how to fix Error CE-36329-3.
+Therefore, if your PS4 freezes on this error code, please read that refereed-to article.

 PS4 freezes during the gameplay